 Key Leadership Biographies

 Ragnar Bohlin began his tenure as Chorus Director of the San Francisco Symphony in 2007.
 Under his leadership, the San Francisco Symphony Chorus received a Grammy for Best Choral Performance for the recording of Mahler’s Symphony No. 8 with Michael Tilson Thomas and the San Francisco Symphony.
 With the San Francisco Symphony and Chorus, he has conducted such works as J.S.
 Bach’s Christmas Oratorio and Mass in B minor, Handel’s Messiah, Arvo Pärt's Te Deum, Faure’s Requiem, and Orff’s Carmina burana.
-As a guest conductor he has appeared several times with the São Paulo Symphony Orchestra and Chorus.
-In 2012 he appeared as guest conductor with the Orquesta Clásica Santa Cecilia and the Madrid Choral Society in Mendelssohn’s Elijah, and he conducted Sixten’s Requiem with the Swedish Radio Choir and Nordic Chamber Orchestra, broadcast on Swedish Public Radio and later released as a CD.
-Other guest conducting appearances include the Stavanger and Edmonton symphonies and the Malmö Symphony.
-Mr. Bohlin is the founding Artistic Director of the professional chamber choir Cappella SF.
-In March 2013, he was awarded the Cultural Achievement Award from the Swedish-America Chamber of Commerce in San Francisco.
+Bohlin is also the founding Artistic Director of the professional chamber choir Cappella SF with which he has recorded four CDs.
+In March 2013, he was awarded the Cultural Achievement Award from the Swedish-America Chamber of Commerce in San Francisco, and in 2018 the Michael Korn award from Chorus America.